ros2/ros2_documentation/source/Tutorials/Releasing-a-ROS-2-package-with-bloom.rst

 Choosing a target distribution for releases
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Starting after the release of ROS 2 Foxy Fitzroy, new ROS 2 distributions will be created from snapshots of a rolling development distribution, Rolling Ridley.
+Starting after the release of ROS 2 Foxy Fitzroy, new ROS 2 distributions will be created from snapshots of a rolling development distribution, `Rolling Ridley <../Releases/Release-Rolling-Ridley>`.
 If you want your package to be available in the next release of ROS 2, you can release it into Rolling Ridley at any time before the new distribution is created.

 If you also want to release a new package into currently released stable distributions you will need to create additional release tracks and perform additional bloom releases for each distribution.
 Configuring release tracks is described in the `Bloom first time release tutorial <http://wiki.ros.org/bloom/Tutorials/FirstTimeRelease#Configure_a_Release_Track>`_.

+The `ROS 2 Distributions <../Releases>` page describes the various ROS 2 distributions and process.

 Build Status
 ------------